Q: My mango is not fruiting / my mango drops all the fruit before it ripens.

 The safest way is to hire a professional tree trimmer, and have them remove no more than the upper 1/3 of the tree.
 This can be done each year over a few years until the tree is a reasonable size.
 Removing that much from a really large tree, or if it is near overhead wires, is definitely a job for a licensed and insured professional.
 It really is not worth taking a chance on getting injured, or tree limbs causing property damage.

 The best time for maintenance pruning (video of Dr. Crane of TREC) is during or immediately after harvesting.
 Drastic pruning should be done in March to give the tree plenty of time to recover before the next winter.
 The lower part of the tree might continue to fruit, but accept the possibility of the loss of that year’s crop.
 Mangoes are very vigorous, and will create new branches quickly.
-After a few years, the whole tree will be a smaller size.

 A second method is to remove just one or two main vertical branches each year.
 It is more likely you will continue to get fruit this way on the rest of the tree.